 Usually I don’t like to share a map of my big re-positioning trips before I get started.
 The biggest reason is because on these kinds of trips I don’t have time to stop and visit with people, and posting my route is almost guaranteed to bring comments from readers who live or are traveling along […]

 It’s hard to believe that Julie and I only have a few more days here at Enchanted Rock State Natural Area.
 Today we work, tomorrow we work, and then we have two days to get ready and it’s time to go!
 With time running short, we’ve spent quite a bit of time the past week […]

 Hey everyone, this is the conclusion of the story of ‘what came before Interstellar Orchard’ that started last Tuesday.
 The first part is here, and the second part is here.
 You’ll want to read those first if you haven’t yet!
 December 17, 2010 The past four months since Revolution Day have been full of ups […]

 About This Site:

-Go one step further with 'take the road less traveled' and create your own unique path.
+Life's too short not to spend it doing something you love.
 I write for those who want to go full-time RVing pre-retirement, and for anyone who dares to dream of a more fulfilling life.